grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 ---
 title: 'API load testing'
 head_title: 'Intro to API Load Testing: The k6 Guide'
 excerpt: 'Load testing APIs has many facets.
-This guide introduces you to performance testing and gives you the best practices on how to load test your APIs with k6.'
+This guide introduces you to performance testing and provides best practices to load test your APIs with k6.'
 ---

-Load testing validates the behavior and reliability of the system under load―for example, high throughput or many concurrent users.

-Generally, you’ll start testing with small loads on isolated components.
-As your testing matures, you can increase the load you put on the system, with more requests and longer durations, and widen its test scope, from isolated components to complete end-to-end workflows.
+Generally, an API load test starts with small loads on isolated components.
+As your testing matures, your strategy matures as well, with more requests, longer durations, and a wider test scope&mdash;from isolated components to complete end-to-end workflows.

-As you approach an API load test, you need to consider the following:
+When you design your API tests, first consider the reason you want to load test the API in the first place:

-- What flow or components to test
+- What flows or components do you want to test?
-- The purpose of the test
-- How to execute the test
+- How will you run the test?
-- The criteria for acceptable performance
+- What criteria determine acceptable performance?

-In general, load testing has many facets:

-- First, you have to decide what parts of the API you want to test, and determine the performance criteria that define success.
-- As you script, you need to verify that your virtual users are simulating the correct flows.
-- All tests need a goal.
-You also need to determine the goal of the test, and configure the traffic models to the appropriate test type.
+Once you can answer these questions, your API testing strategy will likely follow something like this procedure:
+1. **Script the test.** Write user flows, parameterize test data, and group URLs.
+1. **Assert performance and correctness** Use Checks to assert system responses and use Thresholds to ensure that the system performs within your SLOs.
+1. **Model and generate load.** Choose the executors you need to model load on the API, as determined by your test goals.
+Make sure the load generators are located where they should be.
+1. **Iterate over your test suite.** Over time, you'll be able to reuse script logic (e.g., a user log-in flow or a throughput configuration).
+You'll also be able to run tests with a wider scope or as a part of your automated testing suite.

+The following sections provide specific explanations and examples of the steps in this process.

 ## Identify the components to test

-Before you start testing, consider what components you plan to test.
-Do you want to test a single endpoint, or an entire flow?
+Before you start testing, identify the components you want to test.
+Do you want to test a single endpoint or an entire flow?

-The following script tests a single endpoint using [k6 HTTP module](https://k6.io/docs/javascript-api/k6-http/).
+The following script uses the [k6 HTTP module](https://k6.io/docs/javascript-api/k6-http/) to test a single endpoint.

 ```javascript
 import http from 'k6/http';